 Study Costs at Massachusetts Institute of Technology

-As mentioned, international students studying at the Massachusetts Institute of Technology are expected to deal with several other expenses besides their tuition fees.
+International students studying at the Massachusetts Institute of Technology should plan for several expenses besides tuition fees.
 As an international student, you must consider all additional costs in your financial plan throughout your study period.
-For your convenience, we have penned a brief list of the varying expenses an international student may face at MIT.
-This information will give you an overall idea of your study and living costs at this top university.
+For your convenience, we have written a brief list of the varying expenses an international student may face at MIT.
+This information will give you an overall idea of your study and living costs at this research university.

 Application Costs

 Before you enroll at the Massachusetts Institute of Technology, you will first have to apply.
-It would also require an application fee, which you must look out for.
-The application fee for undergraduate program admissions at MIT is $75 for all students, including international students.
+The application fee for undergraduate admissions at MIT is $75.
+Fee waivers are available for both domestic and international applicants.

-The application fee for international students for all its graduate programs is also $75, except for programs at the MIT Sloan School of Management, where fees range from $95 to $250.
+The standard application fee for MIT graduate programs is $90 for all departments and programs except the MIT Sloan School of Management, where fees range from $95 to $250.
 The school also offers limited application fee waivers, so remember to check those out.

 Tuition Costs

 Before enrolling in any program, you must familiarize yourself with the tuition fee of your desired program and the payment plans offered by the university.
-MIT gives a fixed annual price for all its undergraduate programs.
-For your convenience, we have a summarized version of the cost of tuition for undergraduate, master’s, and Ph.D. programs at the institute.
+MIT publishes standard tuition rates, while some graduate and professional programs use non-standard rates.
+For your convenience, we have summarized the cost of tuition for undergraduate, master’s, and Ph.D. programs at the institute.

 Bachelor’s Tuition Costs